 You can take your pension early or late.
 The main reason for delaying taking your company pension (known as ‘deferring’) is to boost your retirement income.
-This applies to defined contribution pensions, rather than defined benefit and final salary pensions.

 With a defined contribution pension, the kind that sees your savings invested in the stock market, the longer you leave your pension invested, the more you’ll build up.
 Taking a defined benefit pension later can also increase your income.

 This guide explains what happens if you do decide to delay receiving your company pension.